newjersey/covid19-ask-a-scientist/README.md

 #### Known Issue
 If the the widget appears small in mobile view, make sure that the following line is placed in the `<head>` section of your code:
 `<meta name="viewport" content="width=device-width, initial-scale=1">`

+## Sharing this resource

+Feel free to use the following optional copy when sharing the widget and service.

+### Copy for your website

+*We have made the COVID-19 "Ask a Scientist" service from the Federation of American Scientists available on our website.
+You can instantly find answers to your COVID-19 questions by clicking the question mark icon at the bottom of this page.
+If you don't find the answer you are looking for, click "Ask a scientist your question" to send your question to a network of scientists and journalists who have volunteered to respond.
+For more information about the project, visit the [COVID-19 Ask a Scientist site](https://covid19.fas.org/).*

+### Email copy

+*The Federation of American Scientists has launched [COVID-19 "Ask a Scientist"](https://covid19.fas.org/) - a service created to answer the public's questions regarding the coronavirus outbreak.*

+*Through this service, you can instantly find answers to your COVID-19 questions.
+If you don't find the answer you are looking for, you can also submit your question to a network of scientists and journalists who have volunteered to respond.*

+*All content is sourced from the World Health Organization, the Center for Disease Control and Prevention, and other reliable sources.
+Additionally, each answer is researched and edited by a scientist from the FAS network.
+Visit the [COVID-19 Ask A Scientist site](https://covid19.fas.org/l/en/article/jgibm2l09k-about-this-site) for more information.*

 ## Contact Us
 For questions or clarifications, please get in touch with us at covid19@fas.org.